KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\models.py:28`

 **Description**:
-The `DealStage.__repr__` method in the `DealStage` class is likely designed to provide a string representation of a `DealStage` object, which is useful for debugging and logging purposes within the EeazyCRM application.
+The `DealStage.__repr__` method in the `DealStage` class is likely used to provide a human-readable representation of an instance of the class.
+It is called internally by Python when you try to print an instance of the `DealStage` class or when it is converted to a string.

 ---